davebenson/doom4-walkthrough/README.md

 ## Mission 3: Fight: Argent Cell
 In order to use the Yellow Keycard, you'll have to find a mishmash of demons in a hot foundry area.
 The barrels provide an easy way to kill them en masse.

-Argent Cell #1 is found in the corner, in front of a defunct door.
+ARGENT CELL 3.1 is found in the corner, in front of a defunct door.

+SECRET 3.3 is the classic doom level.
+From the yellow keycard area, look back on the walkway you came in on.
+There should be a box/crate on its right side.
+On the side of that is a Lever, which will open a door in the fight area that enters Classic Map "Doom - Nuclear Plant".

 ## Mission 3: Using the Yellow Keycard
 As you approach the yellow keycard door, a Hell Knight will surprise you.